rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 At the Mysteria Academy
-Groundskeeper Cloverine - Tends to the land and gardens of the school.
+-Groundskeeper Cloverine - Tends to the land and gardens of the school.
 Special contact of mine.
+	Secret Garden:
-Headmaster Schrodinger
+-Headmaster Schrodinger

 Session notes: 4
 	Increase in security at the academy with "the military".